-Subaru is the automotive division of Fuji Heavy Industries Ltd. (FHI) of Japan and they produce automobiles with a horizontally opposed or boxer type engine.
-And its is also used by aircraft builders and some small companies to convert this into an aircraft engine.
+Subaru is the automotive division of Fuji Heavy Industries Ltd. (FHI) of Japan and they produce automobiles with a horizontally opposed aka boxer type engine.
+And the engine is also used by aircraft builders and some small companies to convert this into an aircraft engine.
 Eggenfellner and Stratus, for example, have been doing this for years and they have created a very fine product.

 Like Rotax, Lycoming and Continental Subaru realized that a horizontally opposed engine has less natural vibrations to compensate than an in-line or a V-engine.
 In cars this design results in an engine that has a lower center of gravity.
 For aircraft installations it means that the cowling has a lower profile and thus less drag, a very desirable property if you want to reduce fuel consumption by streamlining the cowling.

 The low profile of the boxer engine is shown in the image to the right.
 As this is an automobile based gas engine the maximum power output is reached at around 5000 RPM.
 You will therefore need a gearbox to reduce this high engine RPM to a more manageable propeller speed between 2200 to 2500 RPM.
 Just like Rotax has done with their 912/4 line of engines.